What photography means to me

 I believe the only way to get natural wedding photos is for the people being photographed to feel comfortable being themselves in front of the camera.
 No techniques to create the same photos at every wedding.
 Real and natural photos that capture real moments will always resonate more personally.

 I love connecting with engaged couples, gaining their trust and photographing their wedding days, capturing images that will always connect them to their deepest bliss.
-Connection is the only way natural and real style photos can be captured.
+Connection is the only way that natural and real style photos can be captured.

 My philosophy in life is harmony.
 Harmony in my work, my relationships and my spiritual life.
 The presence that arises from this is what I bring to all my weddings.